 This is a nice complement to a CSA share, but also a great alternative for those who travel often or prefer to choose their own vegetables.
 You do not need to be a Traditional CSA member to participate in the program.

-Farm Stand Debit Cards can be used at the Farm Stand to purchase everything we sell, however the discount only applies to our vegetables, fruit, eggs, meat and prepared foods from the Willowsford Kitchen.
+Farm Stand Debit Cards can be used at the Farm Stand to purchase everything we sell, however the discount only applies to Willowsford vegetables, fruit, eggs, meat.

 By joining a CSA, you are reducing waste in the food system.
 We grow what our customers and market need, and we distribute vegetables of all shapes and sizes right here in Loudoun County.